 With their diversity policy, Netflix was years ahead of other content providers.
 Although it took Netflix until 2019 to release the first Xmas movie with a gay character (Let it snow), it opened the floodgates.
 All of a sudden, the exclusion of LGBT+ stories from holiday movies is now a thing of the past.
 The 2020 season treats us with Hallmark's The Christmas House, Freeform’s The Thing About Harry, Lifetime's The Christmas Setup and Hulu's Happiest Season.
 They all seem to be scrambling for our attention and vote.
-For me a case of great, but too little too late.
+For me a case of 'great, but too little too late'.
 We entered the 21st century 20 years ago.
-Even the waterfall of LGBT-themed commercials that erupted after the 2015 SCOTUS decision did not lead to a chance of policy for the four streamers mentioned.
+Even the waterfall of LGBT-themed commercials that erupted after the 2015 SCOTUS decision did not lead to a change of policy for the four streamers mentioned

 In fact, Hallmark made a BIG mistake.
 OK, they had some rainbow content from 2015 onwards) but when the pulled the Zola commercial "Easy Wedding Planning" from their channel after complaints from, who else, One Million Moms, heads rolled.
 There was a profuse apology, but that was not enough: CEO Bill Abbott of the Hallmark Channel’s parent company Crown Media Family Networks eventually resigned.
 And then the LGBT content was produced.